redasalmi/simply-invoice/README.md

 - add multiple templates, an invoice will be saved with a given template but can still be downloaded and previewed with any available template
 - look into making this a PWA
+- add a client cache (using client loader/action) to store user data, this will enable getting data in PWA mode